-The Company's practices with respect to each of the three compensation elements identified above, as well as other elements of compensation, are set forth below, followed by a discussion of the specific factors considered in determining key elements of fiscal year 2006 compensation for the named executive officers.
+The Company's practices with respect to each of the three compensation elements identified above, as well as other elements of compensation, are set forth below, followed by a discussion of the specific factors considered in determining key elements of fiscal year 2007 compensation for the named executive officers.
+This information is intended to provide a background for the data included in the executive compensation tables that follow this section.